vaibhav1406/scipy-sim/simple_controller_vis/src/README.txt

 Contributors
 ============

-This project has been started by the Electrical Engineering Department of Canterbury University by:
+This project was initiated in the Department of Electrical & Computer Engineering at the University of Canterbury (http://www.elec.canterbury.ac.nz/) by:

 * Brian Thorne